-Polyamory has existed, in one form or another, across time and place – monogamy and the nuclear family partially developed in response to the capitalist system – but a modern, more annoying kind now plagues the dating apps of British cities.
+Polyamory has existed across time and space – monogamy and the nuclear family partially developed in response to the capitalist system – but a modern, more annoying kind now plagues the dating apps of British cities.
 Whether or not you’d enter into a relationship like this yourself is one thing, but getting involved with someone who already is presents a whole different challenges, with fewer advantages.

 All of my own brushes with non-monogamy have been a far cry from the utopian ideals many of its proponents claim it represents, and poly people are, with the best will in the world, kind of insufferable.
 For example, Neil Gaiman and Amanda Palmer, the two least cool people in living existence, have an open marriage.
 If that alone isn’t sufficient, here are some further reasons why dating someone who has a partner might be a terrible idea.